 You can learn more about why women wear hijab in my previous article here

 What do women wear under the Abaya?

-So the UAE traditional clothes also include a colourful dress called a Jalabiya that has long sleeves and reaches the ankles or lower.
+So the UAE traditional clothes also include a colourful dress called a Jalabiya that typically has long sleeves and reaches the ankles or lower.
 The Emirati style has a decorated neck and this would be normally worn around the house.